Search

 RELATED: Best Neutral Colors for Your Home

-Lower level with faux taxidermy bull head showcases vintage aesthetic
+Lower level with faux taxidermy bull head showcases vintage aesthetic.
+Farmhouse style alternatives in design.

 This lower level was created to embrace a touch of quirkiness, and between our clients’ faux taxidermy bull head mounted on the wall and the vintage-inspired light fixture overhead, the entire space feels lived-in and expertly curated.
 (Interior Design by Carla Bast | Carla Bast Design)